Art patronage of Julius II: Imagery of Julius II

-In reality, however, Julius did not belong to the Della Rovere clan, which was established in Vinovo, near Turin.
-His uncle Sixtus IV was from a family of merchants and Julius II's own father was a fisherman.
-Sixtus IV had fabricated a lineage associated with the Della Rovere counts when he was a cardinal and saw an opportunity to ascend to the papal throne.

 Raphael's Portrait

 In 1511, Julius commissioned two portraits of him by the master Raphael.
 One is in the Uffizi Gallery in Florence and the other in the National Gallery (London), the latter being the more famous of the two.
 Several years after its completion, Vasari would comment how it was 'true and lifelike in every way', and the composition became influential, seen in later portraits such as Titian's 'Pope Paul III' of 1543.
 Julius' long beard was a sign that he had recently lost the state of Bologna, and helps to date the painting, as the beard is recorded as being shaved off in March 1512.

 Julius II and his artists

 Julius first came to appreciate Michelangelo’s work after seeing his Pietà, now in St Peter's Basilica, and commissioned him for several key projects:

 The Tomb

 The tomb of Julius II, with Michelangelo's statues of Rachel and Leah on the left and the right of his Moses.

 The Tomb of Julius II was originally commissioned in 1505, yet was not completed until 1545 on a much reduced scale: